MarkoVrljes/Clothing-Store-SQL-DataBase/README.md

 establish a connection to Ryerson's Database and begin creating the Store Database.

 The app allows the user to CREATE, POPULATE, QUERY, and DROP Tables associated with the Clothing Store.
-They can do these action for the whole database or can specify which tables they want to perform the action on.
+They can do these actions for the whole database or can specify which tables they want to perform the action on.